Last updated on November 29th, 2017

 For beginners, one of the most important basics to follow is to stick to 2 or 3 colors.
 Of course, the colors should echo the client’s branding, while highlighting the important content on the web pages following the visual hierarchy rules.

 When incorporating images, you should consider that viewers prefer the websites that keep still.
 So, avoid moving images and resist urge for use of flash.

-Select only those images that have some purpose relevant to the business of website.
+Select only those images that have some purpose relevant to the business website.
 Visitors will lose interest if they find irrelevant images as a way to fill space.
-Images should illustrate accompanying text that may be describing a product.
+Images should illustrate the accompanying text that may be describing a product.

 The designers should also consider licensing restrictions associated with images.
 A majority of images require you to by licensing rights for commercial use.
 This is important to avoid any legal issues arising later.
 Another consideration that helps is regarding the file size.
 Very high resolution of image files does not serve any purpose and instead it delays the loading time.
 Since web resolution does not go above 72 ppi, there is no point in keeping a file size of higher resolution.